eclipse-epsilon/epsilon-website/mkdocs/docs/doc/etl.md

 ## Abstract Syntax

 As illustrated in the figure below, ETL transformations are organized in modules (`EtlModule`).
 A module can contain a number of transformation rules (`TransformRule`).
 Each rule has a unique name (in the context of the module) and also specifies one `source` and many `target` parameters.
+Since 2.9, target parameters can optionally have a `targetInitializer` expression: if not specified, they will be initialized to a new instance of their type.

 A transformation rule can also `extend` a number of other transformation rules and be declared as `abstract`, `primary` and/or `lazy`[^1].
 To limit its applicability to a subset of elements that conform to the type of the `source` parameter, a rule can optionally define a guard which is either an EOL expression or a block of EOL statements.
 Finally, each rule defines a block of EOL statements (`body`) where the logic for populating the property values of the target model elements is specified.

 Besides transformation rules, an ETL module can also optionally contain a number of `pre` and `post` named blocks of EOL statements which, as discussed later, are executed before and after the transformation rules respectively.
 These should not be confused with the pre-/post-condition annotations available for EOL user-defined operations.